Pat sees what it’s like to be Principal for a Day

 I was able to see firsthand how many different hats a principal wears in a typical day.

-While in her office, she showed me a basket of gadgets that might come in handy on any given day.
+While in her office, Amstutz showed me a basket of gadgets that might come in handy on any given day.

 “I’ve got my magic wand that I use to try and fix everything and make it better,” she says with a laugh.